Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole

-The scalar field entropy have been interpreted by some authors as a quantum correction to the black hole entropy and thus giving infinite renormalization to the gravitational constant $G_{B}$.
+The scalar field entropy have been interpreted by some authors as a quantum correction to the black hole entropy and thus giving infinite renormalization to the bare gravitational constant $G_{B}$.
 A few authors used the brick wall model for this purpose [31,32,33].
-The one-loop effective action of a scalar field in a curved spacetime can be found by using the DeWitt\textendash Schwinger proper time representation.
+The one-loop effective action of a scalar field in a curved space-time can be found by using the DeWitt\textendash Schwinger proper time representation.
 The divergent parts are given by equation (6.44) in [34].
-These terms are divergent only when the spacetime dimension is four and may be interpreted as giving infinite renormalizations to the different coupling constants present in the Einstein-Hilbert action for the gravitational field itself.
+These terms are divergent only when the space-time dimension is four and may be interpreted as giving infinite renormalizations to the different coupling constants present in the Einstein-Hilbert action for the gravitational field itself.
 The divergent term is of the form $1 \over {(n - 4)}$, where $n$ is the space time dimension.
-From Eqs.(35) and (36) it is obvious that the scalar field entropy in the Schwarzschild and Kerr black holes are logarithmically divergent.
-Similar aspect also remains valid in Reissner-Nordstrom black holes.
-Thus we may not fix the brick wall cut-off parameter as we have done before.
-We add the scalar field entropy to the black hole entropy with $G$ replaced by $G_B$ and absorb the divergence to give a renormalized value.
+From Eqns.
+(35) and (36) it is obvious that the scalar field entropy in the Schwarzschild and Kerr black hole are logarithmically divergent.
+Similar aspect also remains valid in Reissner-Nordstrom black hole.
+Thus, we may not fix the brick wall cut-off parameter as we have done before.
+We add the divergent part of scalar field entropy to the black hole entropy with $G$ replaced by $G_B$ and absorb the divergence to give a renormalized value.
 The structure of this quantum correction is different from a quadratically divergent expression obtained before.
-Moreover, this scheme can work if we find that the scalar field entropies in different black holes are of the similar form as obtained for the asymptotically flat black holes considered here.
-Thus, they should be proportional to the gravitational entropy with a logarithmic divergence.
-In this context it will be interesting to use the methods developed by us to calculate the entropy of a minimally coupled scalar field in non-trivial black holes like the Taub-NUT spacetime and the constant curvature black holes.
+Moreover, this scheme can work if we find that the matter field entropies in different black holes are of similar form as obtained for the asymptotically flat black holes considered here.
+Thus, they should contain a term proportional to the gravitational entropy.
+The exception can be the extremal black holes for which the black hole entropy is vanishing.
+In this context it will be interesting to use the methods developed by us to calculate the entropy of a minimally coupled scalar field in non-trivial black holes like the Taub-NUT space time and the constant curvature black holes.